Can You Make Money on Upwork? Stories From 17 Freelancers

 You’re entering a client-facing role while also being your own project manager and taking on administrative work like invoicing.
 The trade-off is that you’re the boss and have control over your career, deciding what projects you accept and when and where you want to work.

-As a new freelancer, you may be tempted to apply to any and every job that you think you could do.
-A better strategy is to submit proposals for jobs on Talent Marketplace that you’re a close match for.
+As a new freelancer learning how to use Upwork, you may be tempted to apply to any and every job that you think you could do.
+A better strategy is to submit proposals for jobs on Upwork that you’re a close match for.
 Upwork compares a freelancer’s profile and proposal to the client’s job description; being aligned will help your proposal be one of the first that the client sees in their results list.

-“Focus on postings where you can clearly see why you are the best person or one of the few best people for that job.
+“Focus on postings where you can clearly see why you’re the best person or one of the few best people for that job.
 Being able to do the job isn't enough, since there will be thousands of others who are also capable of doing the job.
-Figure out where you stand out and focus there.” — Upwork user on Reddit
+Figure out where you stand out and focus there.”

 If you find a job that you’re a good match for, spend time writing a personalized proposal that explains why you’re the best freelancer for the project.
 You can also boost your proposal if you want to increase the chances that clients will see it.
 Boosted Proposals are 17% more likely to be seen by clients.